mmelihcoskun/interactive_personal_profile/frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the homepage by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

+To update your profile photo, place a JPG or PNG in `public/assets/` and update the avatar `src` in `page.tsx`.

+### Contributing
+Pull requests and issues are welcome!
+Please keep assets under 1MB and use Git LFS for large files.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.